Opinion polling for United States presidential elections: 2016

-Political outsider, businessman and Republican candidate Donald Trump and former First Lady, Senator, Secretary of State and Democratic candidate Hillary Clinton were seen unfavorably by many pollsters and pundits, and it was predicted that Trump would lose by a large margin to Democratic opponent Clinton.
-Trump won over many white, blue-collar workers in the Great Lakes and Rust Belt regions (former Democratic strongholds), enabling him to win the Electoral College despite losing the popular vote by slightly over two percent.
+Businessman Donald Trump—the Republican candidate and former First Lady, former Senator, and former Secretary of State Hillary Clinton—the Democratic candidate, were seen unfavorably by many pollsters and pundits, and it was predicted that Trump would lose by a large margin to Democratic opponent Clinton.
+While pollsters correctly predicted that Clinton would win the popular vote, both candidates outperformed polls, partially due to the overestimation of third-party results.